CCS | CO2 Migration | Reservoir Model Calibration

 Active fault detection.
 InSAR displacement maps can highlight rapid changes in movement rates over large areas, correlating with fault structures, fracture systems and reservoir boundaries.
 Fault reactivation due to injection can be characterized and monitored through regular acquisitions of radar images.

-You can visit our oil and gas market page here.
+You can visit our oil and gas industry page here.